 - The SSI Care Management initiative aims to provide person-centric care through needs stratification, integration of social determinants, person-centric care plans, interdisciplinary care teams, and an on-going assessment and alignment of the members' needs with their care. - The PPR initiative focuses on reducing preventable hospital readmissions following an initial admission.
-Excess readmissions compared to state-wide benchmarks suggest an opportunity to improve patient outcomes and to reduce costs through better discharge planning, better coordination of care across sites of service, and/or other improvements in the delivery of care.
-The Department has allocated up to \$9 million that could be earned by HMOs based on their observed reductions in PPRs. - The APM initiative is aligned with Learning Action Network (LAN)'s goals to move "payments away from Fee-for-Service (FFS) and into APMs that reduce the total cost of care (TCOC) and improve the quality of care." - The Department's Health Needs Assessment (HNA) initiative focuses on newly enrolled childless adult members, and has been a requirement since the 2014-2015 BadgerCare Plus HMO Contract. - HealthCheck (Wisconsin's EPSDT Program) is a preventive health check-up program for anyone under the age of 21 who is currently eligible for Wisconsin Medicaid or BadgerCare Plus.
+Excess readmissions compared to state-wide benchmarks suggest an opportunity to improve patient outcomes and to reduce costs through better discharge planning, better coordination of care across sites of service, and/or other improvements in the delivery of care. - The APM initiative is aligned with CMS' and Learning Action Network (LAN)'s goals to move payments away from Fee-for-Service (FFS) and into APMs that reduce the total cost of care (TCOC) and improve the quality of care. - The Department's Health Needs Assessment (HNA) initiative focuses on newly enrolled childless adult members, and has been a requirement since the 2014-2015 BadgerCare Plus HMO Contract. - HealthCheck (Wisconsin's EPSDT Program) is a preventive health check-up program for anyone under the age of 21 who is currently eligible for Wisconsin Medicaid or BadgerCare Plus. - Health Disparities Reduction initiative focuses on compliance with the Managed Care Rule requirement defined in 42 CFR 438.340 (b).